adrimrtnz/adrimrtnz/README.md

  ---
   ### 👨‍💻 About Me :

-  - :telescope: I'm a Computer Science Student currently making an internship as a Software Developer.
+  - :telescope: I'm a Computer Science Student currently making an internship as a Machine Learning Engineer.

-  - :zap: In my spare time, I study [cibersecurity](https://tryhackme.com/p/bifr0st) and I like to read, draw and play some music.
+  - :zap: In my spare time I study [cibersecurity](https://tryhackme.com/p/bifr0st), Machine Learning and I like to read, draw and play some music.

   ---